grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-Here, we don’t have any choice.
+Here, we don't have any choice.
 The most obvious implementation that would make this Statement true is the correct implementation.
-We are unable to return some constant value as we previously could (but we did not), because we just don’t know what the expected result is and it is strictly dependent on the input values which we don’t know as well.
+We are unable to return some constant value as we previously could (but we did not), because we just don't know what the expected result is and it is strictly dependent on the input values which we don't know as well.

 Fake it (‘til you make it)
 --------------------------